EmMDC/Ante-Lang/README.md

 ## [Ante](https://github.com/EmMDC/Ante-lang)

-I recently started playing balatro, and it has become an addiction of mine.
-I sleep, thinking about the best combinations to get the highest scores possible.
-This has led me to combine my current obsession with this assignment and the creation of Ante!
-Ante is a playing card/poker-themed programming language designed to bring a little fun to your coding.
-It’s a language that combines the flexibility and power of Python and JavaScript with a poker-inspired syntax that’s meant to be playful, yet functional thus there is a mix of standard terminology and poker inspired terminology.
+I got hooked on Balatro, a poker-themed roguelike, and it sparked an idea: what if writing code felt like playing a strategic hand of cards?
+That’s how Ante was born — a statically typed, gradually checked programming language with a poker-inspired twist.
+Ante trades traditional syntax for something more playful: you don't declare functions, you deal them; your variables are held in your hand; and when you're done, you FOLD.
+But behind the fun is a real, expressive language that supports strong math features, union types, private-by-default scoping, and a flexible type system that flows from inference to dynamic fallback.
+It’s a little unconventional, a little chaotic — and a lot of fun to write.

 # [Click Here to go to the Ante Homepage](https://emmdc.github.io/)